 Through seminar and beit midrash learning, students engage in study as both an intellectual and spiritual practice, combining the strengths of cutting-edge academic scholarship and traditional learning.
 In these years, students also begin to develop practical rabbinic skills through coursework, service-learning and supervised rabbinic fieldwork.
 For more information, please visit the Field Experience page.

 All students also participate in RRC’s summer term Israel program.
 While in Israel, students engage in experiential and academic learning to better understand the religious, cultural and political role of the land and state of Israel over the course of Jewish civilization and to learn first-hand about the complexities of contemporary Israel and Israeli society.

 Core Program, Years 4-5

-The final two years of the curriculum center on immersive field education across North America and beyond.
+The final two years of the curriculum center on immersive field education, offering geographic flexibility and a diverse range of possibilities.
 During these years, students build the skills and wisdom that lie at the heart of rabbinic leadership through intensive supervised internships in a range of rabbinic settings — congregations, campuses, chaplaincy settings, educational institutions and other organizations.
 Academic study continues uninterrupted through synchronous and asynchronous online courses and hevrutah study.
 Fourth- and fifth-year students come to campus twice per year to participate in school-wide immersive retreats.

 Throughout the program, students participate in davening, communal spiritual practice and schoolwide learning while in residence at RRC and during semi-annual schoolwide retreats.
 Students also have the opportunity to study at partner institutions, such as Temple University, the University of Pennsylvania and the Council for Relationships.